bbkr/exodus/README.md

 ### Databases for shards

+They should all have the same power (CPU/RAM/IO) - this will speed things up because you can just randomly select shard for your new or migrated client without bothering with different hardware capabilities.

 Configuration of shard databases is pretty straightforward.
 For every shard just install `shard_schema.sql`, feed `context_data.sql` file and follow two more steps.